-- I cannot find that approval of mixed-use development on the subject property will substantially impair either the General Plan or the Subregion 6 Master Plan recommendations concerning mixed-use development.
+The Zoning Ordinance does not expressly define the term "substantially impair"; (11)accordingly, we look to the generally recognized usage.
+(See, Section 27-108.01(a)(7)) "Substantial" is generally defined as "considerable; ample; large".
+(Webster's New World Dictionary, 2nd College Edition) "Impaired" generally means weakened or damaged.
+Given these definitions, I cannot find that approval of mixed-use development on the subject property will substantially impair either the 2014 General Plan or the 2013 Subregion 6 Master Plan recommendations concerning mixed-use development.
 First, both Plans contain "recommendations" for land use and are not strictly binding on the District Council.
 Second, the goals/policies arguably impacted by the Application concerning location of mixed-use development urge that they be concentrated in Regional Transit Districts and Local Centers, not that they be restricted to those areas.
 Third, both Plans also support context-sensitive infill development (General Plan) and low-to moderate-density development unless it is part of a mixed-use development (Subregion 6 Master Plan), indicating that the District Council might still consider mixed-use that falls outside of these Districts and Centers.
-Fourth, Applicants' expert in commercial real estate development noted: a) the subject property has not developed since it was used for agricultural purposes or to build MD 4 many years ago, and its location adjacent to MD 4 and within the MIOZ height and noise impact areas limit its feasibility to ever develop within the R-R Zone; and, b) in his vast experience the type of neighborhood commercial use proposed would be compatible with that developing in the Westphalia power (local) center.
-Finally, the Zoning Rewrite will probably not change the zoning of the subject property since the R-R Zone will be carried over - so the District Council may not consider the "fit" of this zone during its upcoming Countywide Map Amendment.
-(Section 27-213(a)(2)) - (7) The Application furthers the purposes of the M-X-T Zone since: it lies within the vicinity of a major interchange (MD 4 and MD 223); it can be developed in a manner to support the General Plan and Subregion 6 Master Plan goals of compact, mixed-use, and internally walkable design; it can encourage a robust (if not quite 24-hour) environment by providing a hotel, convenience store and restaurants as well as townhouse dwellings: and, the site plan approval process can ensure appropriate horizontal and vertical mix of uses and a functional relationship among the uses within a distinctive visual character and identity.
+Fourth, Applicants' expert in commercial real estate development noted: a) the subject property has remained undeveloped since it was used for agricultural purposes or to build MD 4 nearly sixty years ago, and its location adjacent to MD 4 and within the MIOZ height and noise impact areas limit its feasibility to ever develop within the R-R Zone; and, b) in his vast experience the type of neighborhood commercial use proposed would be compatible with that developing in the Westphalia power (local) center.
+Finally, the Zoning Ordinance Rewrite will probably not change the zoning of the subject property since the R-R Zone will be carried over - so the District Council may not consider the "fit" of this zone during its upcoming Countywide Map

+Amendment.
+(Section 27-213(a)(2)) Given all of this evidence the District Council should be authorized to grant the request if it so chooses.

+(12) The Application furthers the purposes of the M-X-T Zone since: the subject property lies within the vicinity of a major interchange (MD 4 and MD 223); it can be developed in a manner to support the General Plan and Subregion 6 Master Plan goals of compact, mixed-use, and internally walkable design; it can encourage a robust (if not quite 24-hour) environment by providing a hotel, convenience store and restaurants as well as townhouse dwellings; and, the site plan approval process can ensure appropriate horizontal and vertical mix of uses and a functional relationship among the uses within a distinctive visual character and identity.
 (Sections 27-213(a)(2) and 27-542(a))